niktill/enchant/README.md

+⚠️Please note that with Heroku no longer offering free tier hosting the deployed app currently does not work!

 ## Description
 Enchant is a D&D 5e Spell Book web application built with React-Redux, ExpressJS and MongoDB.
 This web application allows users to manage and track spell book spells, prepared spells, and spell slots for their D&D 5e characters and provides easy access to spell statistics.